pwwang/biopipen/docs/pipelines/scrna_basic.md

     -c -e -w \
     --pwd /workdir -B .:/workdir \
     docker://biopipen/scrna_basic:master \
-    pipen board biopipen.ns.scrna_basic:ScrnaBasic
+    pipen board biopipen.ns.scrna_basic:ScrnaBasic \
+        -a /biopipen/board.toml \
+        -s ./.pipen-board
 ```

-And then load the `Example` configuration file and run it.
+Then load the above configuration via "From Generated TOML" on the web UI.
+You may change the configuration if you want.
+Then run the pipeline via "LOCAL" from the running options on the left sidebar.

 !!!
 Tip

     If you are creating a new instance and run your own data, you probably want to pass an additional configuration to be able to run the pipeline on the web UI.
 For example, using docker:

     ```shell